4 Examples of How Creative People Use Chatbots

 Duolingo has managed to solve that classic dilemma, with a chatbot.
 The team at Duolingo has come up with a chatbot that can chat in many languages like a native speaker so that users of their service can practice as much as they want.
 This is a brilliant idea in many different ways.
 Firstly, since it is a chatbot, it’s available for users whenever and wherever they want to start a conversation.
 Secondly, a chatbot is not rude, never gets frustrated or angry, well, unless people want it to be, but obviously, its creators didn’t give it personalities like that.
 And last but not least, people can practice several languages at the same time and never have to break a sweat over approaching new people to talk.

-Although it is still a chatbot and is not supposed to replace interactions with real native speakers, since the goal of learning a language is to able to communicate in that language anyway, the Duolingo chatbot has addressed a very impactful pain point and made the learning experience less stressful and more enjoyable for users.
+Although it is still a chatbot, not a native speaker, the Duolingo chatbot has addressed a very impactful pain point and made the learning experience less stressful and more enjoyable for users.

 If you’re not familiar with Sephora, it’s a Paris-based chain of more than 1900 stores that specialize in personal care and beauty products, featuring more than 300 brands as well as its own private collection.